 Distributed support personnel.

-Enhancement of student computer labs to provide improved
+Enhancement of student computer labs to provide improved network access and services.

-lower priority by ISTF than the items above and are listed in no particular order:
+We have also identified the following needs that may warrant the investment of central university resources.
+These are accorded a lower priority by ISTF than the items above and are listed in no particular order:

 Greater network access and connectivity to dormitories;